-Excluded Activity Exclusionary Criteria Controversial Weapons See Firmwide Exclusions policy Direct investment in Prison Real Estate Investment Trusts (REITS)?
-Any breach Failure to comply with the UN Global Compact Principles and OECD MNE (which cover matters including, human rights, labour, corruption, and environmental pollution) Any breach
+Excluded Activity Exclusionary Criteria Controversial Weapons See Firmwide Exclusions policy Failure to comply with the UN Global Compact Principles and OECDMNE (which cover matters including, human rights, labour, corruption, and environmental pollution) Any breach

 Exclusionary screens are applied using third party data at the point of investment and are monitored on a continuous basis.
 If an investment becomes ineligible based on exclusionary screens it will be divested within 90 days.